neverlocal/paulicirc/docs/getting-started.rst

 >>> g.legs
 array([1, 2, 3, 3, 3, 3, 0, 2, 0, 3], dtype=uint8)

-The `Gadget.from_legs <https://paulicirc.readthedocs.io/en/latest/api/paulicirc.gadgets.html#paulicirc.gadgets.Gadget.from_legs>`_ class method can be used to construct a gadget from such array data instead of a Paulistring.
+The :meth:`Gadget.from_legs <paulicirc.gadgets.Gadget.from_legs>` class method can be used to construct a gadget from such array data instead of a Paulistring.
 The rotation angle is known as the gadget's phase, represented as a floating point number:

 >>> g.phase